mana-ethereum/ethereumex/README.md

   request_timeout: 10_000 # default is 5000 ms
 ```

-If you want to use IPC you will need to a few things in your config.
+If you want to use IPC you will need to set a few things in your config.

 First, specify the `:client_type`: